 The Scalp Roller, specifically for the use in hair treatments, has three separate actions on the scalp.
 The needles are designed to penetrate the stratum corneum, the hard outer surface of the epidermal layer of the scalp.
-Hundreds of tiny channels are created through the stratum corneum, which facilitate the passage and absorption of stem cells into the dermis to maximize it’s absorption by the hair follicles.the stem cells which are extracts of plants and purified contain growth factors which increase the immunity and help in decreasing hair fall , increase density and regrow the hair which are in inactive phase.
+Hundreds of tiny channels are created through the stratum corneum, which facilitate the passage and absorption of into the dermis to maximize it’s absorption by the hair follicles.the which are extracts of plants and purified contain growth factors which increase the immunity and help in decreasing hair fall , increase density and regrow the hair which are in inactive phase.

 The Scalp Roller also stimulates blood flow to the hair follicles via direct scalp massage.
 The third action of the Skin & Scalp Roller is to gently exfoliate excess skin cells which accumulate in the hair follicles, contributing to hair follicle malnutrition and ultimately hair follicle failure and hair loss.

 The needles of the Scalp Roller are long enough to assist in the penetration of products, but will not damage the scalp in anyway.
 It is normal for the scalp to be a little sensitive when scalp rolling is first commenced, but most people report no problems after 1 week.
 We recommend using the Skin & Scalp Roller gently at first, increasing the pressure on the roller as the patient becomes accustomed to the sensation of scalp rolling.

 Can the Scalp Roller be used for women and as well as men?

 It can be safely used in women and it help in increasing the density as well new growth of hairs .

 There are no side effects and the whole treatment is totally painless and you can assume work immediately after the procedure .